kjobson-neuro/kjobson-neuro.github.io/docs/Coding-Outreach-Group/GitHub-Pages-Workshop.md

 ### Prerequisites

-1. Basic knowledge of bash scripting.
+1. Basic knowledge of bash scripting and Markdown.
-2. A picture of your lab logo (or your animal)
+2. A picture of your lab logo (or your animal) in **PNG** format

 ### Set Up (to do before the workshop)